-The School Social Work and Attendance Department impacts student achievement by addressing and removing barriers to learning.
-To ensure that all students have access to the wide array of services provided by the department, a professional social worker is assigned to every school.

-The school social worker functions as a liaison between the school, family, and community.
-He or she intervenes as part of the schools' Collaborative Problem-Solving Team or Crisis Team, and provides training and teacher consultation regarding truancy, child abuse, homelessness, teenage pregnancy, mental health concerns, dependency, and delinquency issues.
+The School Social Work and Attendance Program impacts student achievement by addressing and removing barriers to learning.
+To ensure that all students have access to the wide array of services provided by this program, a professional School Social Worker is assigned to every school.
+School Social Workers are mental health professionals embedded in Broward County Public Schools to serve as liaisons between the school, family, and community.
+School Social Workers intervene as part of the schools' Collaborative Problem-Solving Team and/or Crisis Team, and provide consultation to school staff regarding truancy, child abuse, transient youth, teenage pregnancy, mental health concerns, dependency, and delinguency issues.
 For more information visit browardschools.com/ schoolsocialwork.